 or call us on 1800 804 006

 sultry Mekong Delta to Siem Reap, Cambodia.
-Encompassing five nights of cruising and four train journeys this tour covers all the iconic sights you would expect with the added bonus of no internal flights.
+Encompassing 5 nights of cruising and 4 train journeys this tour covers all the iconic sights you would expect with the added bonus of no internal flights.

 You will be met on arrival by your guide who'll accompany you to your hotel.
 After some time to relax enjoy dinner and a traditional Water Puppet Performance.

 A full day tour of this historic city begins with the Ho Chi Minh Complex where the father of modern day Vietnam declared the nation's independence in 1945.
 Visit sites including the Presidential Palace built by the French colonialists in the early 20th century, Ho Chi Minh's House of Stilts and the One Pillar Pagoda.
 After lunch, you will learn about Vietnam's ethnic groups in the Museum of Ethnology.
-Later return to the lively Old Quarter to explore this bustling commercial centre on cyclo, a two person cycle carriage.
+Later return to the lively Old Quarter to explore this bustling commercial centre on cyclo, a two-person cycle carriage.

 Enjoy the morning view from your window as the train approaches its final destination.
 The first visit of the day is to the Citadel of Hue, a large fortress built in the 18th century whose architectural style takes inspiration from both the Forbidden City in Beijing and the military principles of the French army.
 Then continue to the partially ruined Dien Tho Residence before visiting Thai Hoa Palace and finally to Thien Mu pagoda and the Imperial tomb of Emperor Minh Mang.